 CONNECTICUT BOOK AWARD

 In 2003, Stone by Stone won the Connecticut Book Award for Nonfiction.
 This was a Library of Congress program, for which a jury of academics, booksellers, librarians, and artists selects one book either about the state or by a writer living in the state.
 One year earlier, the winner was Michael Pollan’s Botany of Desire (2002).
 One year later, it was Gustav Spethe’s Red Sky at Morning (2004).
-I remain proud to be in such company.
-This award was discontinued in 2010, due to a budget shortfall.
+I remain proud to be bracketed by such company.

 REVIEWS AND RESPONSES